hbarcelos/blog-backup/ck3dnpqnu00uro4s178b8aw3e.md

 So unlike reducers, which are easier to test with Detroit School methodology, we leverage London School style to test our thunks, because that is what makes sense.

 Because we are testing implementation details, whenever code changes, our tests must reflect that.
-In a real world app, after a sucessful signin, you probably want to redirect the user somewhere.
+In a real world app, after a successful sign-in, you probably want to redirect the user somewhere.
 If we were using something like  [connected-react-router](https://github.com/supasate/connected-react-router), we would end up with a code like this:

 ```diff
 +import { push } from 'connected-react-router';